samjones00/docs/docs/_documentation/Deploy-With-GitHub-Actions-AWS-ECS-Mix-Template.md

 sudo chmod +x /usr/local/bin/docker-compose
 ```
 Run `docker-compose --version` to confirm.
+> Check [docker-compose documentation](https://docs.docker.com/compose/install/) for changes or new versions

-To copy you can use scp or just creating a new file via server text editor to copy the short YML file over.
+To copy you can use scp or create a new file via server text editor to copy the short YML file over.
 For this example, we are going to copy it straight to the ~/ (home) directory.

 ```bash
 scp -i <path to private ssh key> ./nginx-proxy-compose.yml ec2-user@<server_floating_ip>:~/nginx-proxy.compose.yml